Local time of an Ornstein-Uhlenbeck particle: Local time statistics in a harmonic potential

 Substituting the above eigenvalues and eigenfunctions in Eqs.~(\ref{lam_n^1}--\ref{g_n^11}), we first find the functions $\lambda_n^{(..)}$, $g_n^{(..)}$ and $f_n^{(..)}$.
 These functions are then substituted in Eq.~\eqref{<l_t(y)>}, Eq.~\eqref{<l_t^2(y)>}, and Eq.~\eqref{<l_t(y)l_t(z)>} to find the first and second moments and the two point correlation $\langle \ell_t(y) \ell_t(z) \rangle$.
 In particular, we find the following exact, explicit expression for the mean:

-where $x_0$ is the point at which the OU particle starts its motion and the local time is measured at the point $y$.
+where $x_0$ is the point at which the OU particle starts its motion, and the local time is measured at the point $y$.
 This expression is numerically verified in the leftmost panel of Fig.~\ref{fig:<l_t(y)>-har-FS}.
+Note from Eq.~\eqref{<l_t(y)>-har-FS} that the average of the fraction of local time, $\langle \ell/t \rangle$, converges in the large $t$ limit to the stationary position distribution of the OU particle.
+This is expected, since the particle dynamics is ergodic \cite{Bel2005occ,Barkai2006}.

 The second cumulant and the two point correlations can also be evaluated from Eq.~\eqref{<l_t^2(y)>} and Eq.~\eqref{<l_t(y)l_t(z)>}.
 Here, we do not present their expressions, as they are lengthy and involve multiple infinite series.
 Instead, we focus on the large $t$ limit, where one can make further simplifications.
 Moreover, we assume $D=1/2$, $y=0$ and $x_0=0$ to simplify the expression for the variance further.
 In the large $t$ limit, we find